datayana/datayana.github.io/pages/study/zen/gateless-case2-full.md

 At the moment I'm writing this text, I have practiced with this koan for 5 years.
 What I mean by "practice" is a mix of different contemplative modalities, ranging from simply reading the text and pondering its meaning, to sitting with the text in zazen and asking myself its main question over and over.

 This commentary is a tentative for me to render what I took from the koan.
 I am hesitant to use expressions like "what I learned from", "my interpretation", and of course "the meaning of".
-This commentary is not a "solution" to the koan, it does not close this koan, but rather renders my explorations, my contemplations, as an invite for others to do their own.
+This commentary is not a "solution" to the koan, it does not bring closure to my practice of this koan, but rather renders my explorations, my contemplations, as an invite for others to support their own practice.
 It is definitely opinionated, but lightly so, to encourage others to form their own thoughts (or non-thoughts).

-If that is not helpful to you, or if you end up disagreeing or thinking poorly of my judgement, I apologize, and I invite you to move forward without it on your journey into this koan.
+If that is not helpful to you, or if you end up disagreeing or thinking poorly of my judgement, I apologize, and I invite you to move forward without it.

 ## Notes on the text of this case